Kawanami-git/SCHOLAR_RISC-V/README.md

 **SCHOLAR_RISC‑V** is a learning‑oriented project that walks through the building blocks of a processor using the **RISC‑V architecture** as a foundation.
 It serves both as a reference and a hands‑on exploration of design, architecture, and optimization.

 The repository is organized into multiple branches, each focused on a specific evolution that improves the processor.
 Every branch includes detailed explanations of *what* was done, *why* it was done, and *what’s next*.
-Branches are connected in sequence so you can follow the core’s progression.
+Branches are connected in sequence so you can follow the core’s progression.<br>
+However, each branch is versioned independently.
+As a result, files that exist in multiple branches may differ from one branch to another.

 The initial branch provides the most basic implementation — a **single‑cycle**, **single‑issue** core supporting **RV32I and RV64I**, with `mcycle` CSR (Zicntr) for CycleMark benchmarking.
 This branch forms the minimum functional/performance baseline and a clear starting point before exploring more advanced microarchitectural features.